TorbsT/SintefDigital_boardGame_server/README.md

 5. Alternatively, you can build the server using `cargo build --release` and then run the binary in <path_to_server>/target/release/.
 If you are using Ubuntu, you might need run `chmod u+x <path_to_server_binary>`.
 6. On Ubuntu you can also start the server-binary as a service by following the steps [here](https://askubuntu.com/a/1314957).

-## Installing and running the client server

-1. Install apache2 on your computer and configure it.
-On Ubuntu it's recommended to follow [this](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) tutorial.
-2. Clone the repository at a desired location.
-3. Change the IP to the back-end-server's IP in the `RestAPI.cs` script.
-4. Build the project for WebGL.
-If you are unsure about how to do this, you can follow [this tutorial](https://learn.unity.com/tutorial/creating-and-publishing-webgl-builds#62a05565edbc2a1471677a7b) to step 5.
-5. Copy the WebGL build files into the directory you made in step 1 in the tutorial.
-6. Start/Restart the apache2 server.
-You should now be able to play the game in a browser when connecting to the IP of the apache2 server.

-## ⚠ Disclaimer about caching

-As the client server runs on WebGL, caching can become an issue as it runs an older snapshot of the game which does not have the latest features.
-In order to circumvent this problem, a reload requesting all files will be necessary after an update (typically achieved with the CTRL+R hotkey in your web browser).

 ## The REST-API documentation

 The API is documented using [Swagger](https://swagger.io).
 In order to read the documentation in its original format, you have to use the [Swagger Editor](https://swagger.io/tools/swagger-editor/).
 While on the website, just click on **Try Swagger Editor** and paste the contents of the [APIdoc.yaml](APIdoc.yaml) file.